Schools of Islamic theology: Ash'ari

-Mātūrīd’iyyah
+Maturidi

 The Maturidi school was founded by Abu Mansur al-Maturidi (853–944), and is the most popular theological school amongst Muslims, especially in the areas formerly controlled by the Ottomans and the Mughals.
 Today, the Maturidi school is the position favored by the Ahl ar-Ra'y ("people of reason"), which includes only the Hanafi school of fiqh who make up the majority of Sunni Muslims.

 The Maturidi school takes the middle position between the Ash'ari and Mu'tazili schools on the questions of knowing truth and free will.
 The Maturidis say that the unaided human mind is able to find out that some of the more major sins such as alcohol or murder are evil without the help of revelation, but still maintain that revelation is the ultimate source of knowledge.
 Additionally, the Maturidi believe that God created and can control all of His creation, but that He allows humans to make individual decisions and choices for themselves.

 Ethics are considered to have objective existence.
 Humans are thus capable of recognizing good and bad without revelation, but reason alone.
 However, prophets and revelation are necessary to explain matters beyond human reason.
 In matters of the six articles of faith, Māturīdism notably holds the idea that paradise and hell coexist with the current world, and does not adhere to the doctrine of impeccability of angels.